Nutrition and Prostate Cancer: Making Healthy Diet Decisions

 Academy of Nutrition and Dietetics

-Has information about the latest nutrition guidelines and research and can help you find a dietitian in your area.
-The academy also publishes The Complete Food and Nutrition Guide, which has over 600 pages of food, nutrition, and health information.
+Has information about the latest nutrition guidelines and research.
+It can help you find a clinical dietitian-nutritionist in your area.
+The academy also publishes The Complete Food and Nutrition Guide with over 600 pages of food, nutrition, and health information.

 American Institute for Cancer Research